dbvisel/tapestryviewer/README.md

 ### important

+ - check the metadata fetch!
+It needs to be a function

  - set initial zoom to width of everything
    - ugly padding currently
  - add in buttons to pan (top center, left center, bottom center, right center)